eshwarchettri/Google_Drive-ApiV3-with-SpringBoot-2.0.6/README.md

 # Steps followed to create this project
    1. Create new project in google console ny logging in to https://console.developers.google.com
    2. Choose OAUTH for credentials
-   3. Download the credentials file which will be in .json format add place it to src/main/resource/key folder
+   3. Download the credentials file which will be in .json format and place it to src/main/resource/key folder